Lamb, New Zealand, imported, flap, boneless, separable lean and fat, raw

 Compare Lamb, New Zealand, imported, flap, boneless, separable lean and fat, raw

-See how Lamb, New Zealand, imported, flap, boneless, separable lean and fat, raw compares to other foods:
+See how Lamb, New Zealand, imported, flap, boneless, separable lean and fat, raw compares to other foods in terms of nutrition:

-- Lamb, New Zealand, imported, flap, boneless, separable lean and fat, raw vs Lamb, New Zealand, imported, tunnel-boned leg, chump off, shank off, separable lean and fat, cooked, slow roasted
+- Lamb, New Zealand, imported, flap, boneless, separable lean and fat, raw vs Lamb, New Zealand, imported, netted shoulder, rolled, boneless, separable lean only, cooked, slow roasted

 More in Lamb, Veal, and Game Products